Surface counterexamples to the Eisenbud-Goto conjecture: Acknowledgement

 \section{Acknowledgement}

 We are grateful to A. Conca, J. McCullough, and I. Peeva for their careful reading and helpful comments.
 A. Conca pointed out there is a bound on the regularity of prime ideals with polynomial parametrisations as in \Cref{reg_bound_param_ideal}.
 J. McCullough informed us about the study on the singular loci of counterexamples to the regularity conjecture (\cite{MMM}).
+We are also grateful to the anonymous referee for detailed review with valuable suggestions.